STAR IDAZ Approach

 Gap analysis summary

-A gap analysis report of the workshop held in Belfast in 2023 is available online.
+A first gap analysis workshop was held in Belfast in 2023.
 The workshop discussed results from an online survey circulated among approximately 60 experts in 21 countries.
-Results were used to draft research roadmaps that will be further discussed in forthcoming international workshops.
-We look forward to the valuable contributions and insights that will emerge from these discussions, driving STAR-IDAZ closer to advancing research for effective strategies and solutions in the fight against coronaviruses.
+Results were used to draft research roadmaps that were further discussed in three international workshops held in October 2024.
+Reports and research roadmaps are currently publicly available on STAR IDAZ website.

 Projects